 This Father’s Day, maybe buy the steaks for the grill or take him out for a round on you.
 Chances are he hasn’t seen a dime of any of that money he lent you back in college.
 After all, Dad’s earned the raise.

 “Dad’s value” is based on occupational wages from the Bureau of Labor Statistics and does not include a salary from work outside the home.
 It is calculated using a list of common household tasks that fathers often perform.

-For the data on what people think fathers should earn if they had a salary, Insure.com commissioned a survey of 1,000 married men and woman age 25 or older who have children ages 6-20.
+For the data on Father’s Day gifts, Insure.com commissioned a survey of 1,000 men and woman age 25 or older who have children ages 6-20.
 The survey, conducted by Op4g, was fielded in March 2016.